2nd Annual Benefit Dinner, Show, and Live Auction!!

-Converge is an elementary day treatment center and a CDE-approved facility school serving students ages 5 to 12 with emotional disabilities or autism spectrum disorders.
-These students attend school all day, while also receiving individual, group, and family therapy.
+Converge is a K-12 day treatment center and a CDE-approved facility school serving students ages 5 to 21 with emotional disabilities or autism spectrum disorders.
+These students attend school all day, while also receiving individual, group, and family therapy, all within a Trauma-Informed Care setting.
+Many of our students have experienced significant trauma in their lives and need intensive treatment and support to move forward!
 We are a 501c3 nonprofit agency and depend on generous donations to help provide the high-level care, education, therapy, and activities our students need to gain skills to be successful in life!
 Please consider donating to our school using the donate button or mailing a check to:

 Converge Day Treatment Center